Callum-Wyres/hive-assessment/README.md

  - Azure account create with a active subscription
  - Terraform installed
  - Git module installed

+# Instructions

+Please clone this repository down to your local mac device and follow the below:
+ - cd into the repo on your machine
+ - perform chmod 744 assessment.sh to allow the file to run as an executable
+ - The details below listed in overview explain input required for the deployment.

 # Overview
 This Repo is used with the intentions to deploy the below into a Azure subscription: